| Often, all too often, the

 of clothes, and furniture.
 Fruits and vegetables, too, appear, in the

+main, to be symmetrical.
 Those published theories which seem to suggest that bilateral symmetry

 is an outward indicator of genetic health, and one which appeals to every